waterbycounty

 What's happening with rivers in Hardee County right now?

-Hardee County's primary USGS streamgage on the PEACE RIVER is currently reading 12.6 cubic feet per second — 2% of the long-term mean of 605.85 cfs.
+Hardee County's primary USGS streamgage on the PEACE RIVER has a pipeline snapshot of 12.6 cubic feet per second — 2% of the long-term mean of 605.85 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Hardee County water compare to the Florida average?